 2.2 Filing and Effectiveness of the Registration Statement.
 The Company will use its best efforts to file with the SEC a Registration Statement registering all of the Registrable Securities requested by Investor pursuant to Section 2.1 for resale within 20 days after the Demand Date and to cause the Registration Statement to be declared effective by the SEC as soon as practicable after filing, and in any event no later than the 90th day after the Demand Date (the "Required Effective Date").
 However, so long as the Company filed the applicable Registration Statement within 20 days after the Demand Date, (a) if the SEC takes the position that registration of the resale of the Registrable Securities by Investor is not available under applicable laws, rules and regulation and that the Company must register the offering of the Registrable Securities as a primary offering by the Company, or (b) if a Registration Statement receives SEC review, then the Required Effective Date will be the 120th day after the Demand Date.
-In the case of an SEC response described in clause (a), the Company will within 40 business days after the date the Company receives such SEC response, file a Registration Statement will neclude, but not be limited to, promptly responding to all comments received from the staff of the SEC.
-If the Company receives notification from the SEC that any Registration Statement will receive no action or review from the SEC, then the Company will file with the SEC a request for acceleration in accordance with Rule 461 promulgated under the Securities Act and cause such Registration Statement to remain effective throughout the Registration Period, except as permitted under Section 3.
+In the case of an SEC response described in clause (a), the Company will, within 40 business days after the date the Company receives such SEC response, file a Registration Statement as a primary offering.
+The Company's best efforts will include, but not be limited to, promptly responding to all comments received from the staff of the SEC.
+If the Company receives notification from the SEC that any Registration Statement will receive no action or review from the SEC, then the Company will file with the SEC a request for acceleration in accordance with Rule 461 promulgated under the Securities Act and cause such Registration Statement to become effective within five business days after such SEC notification.
+Once a Registration Statement is declared effective by the SEC, the Company will cause such Registration Statement to remain effective throughout the Registration Period, except as permitted under Section 3.